October 27, 2019 | Volunteer & Awards

 Earlier this year, Atwood shared the Booker Prize with British writer Bernardine Evaristo.
 Atwood's share of the win was for The Testaments, her highly anticipated sequel to The Handmaid's Tale.

-Atwood graduated from University College in 1961 and later returned to Victoria College to serve as writer in residence.
+Atwood graduated from Victoria College in 1961 and later returned to serve as writer in residence.
 She has donated over 600 boxes of materials to U of T Libraries, including the first handwritten draft of The Handmaid's Tale.